andyaiken/skirmish/docs/tasks.md

 * Character sheet panel:
   * Show ranks as filled circles
   * Show the XP required as a gauge
-* Campaign maps:
-  * The island should include mountain ranges, lakes etc, which are impassable
 * Mountebank, Thief and Pixie should have an attack redirection aura
-* Noble should have trait buffing / skill buffing auras
 * Monster species:
   * Kobold
   * Ogre